babelcloud/gru-docs/README.md

 #### Basic Configuration Fields
 The following fields are the MUST have in any configuration.
 - `version`: The version of the configuration schema.
+(1.0 by default)
 - `name`: (Optional) A descriptive name for your configuration.
 - `global.setup`: The commands to setup the environment for the repository.
 You can put multiple commands in one item or separate items.
 For example: